shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides/generating-path-and-publish/sgtk-developer-generating-path-and-publish.md

 lang: en
 ---

-# Generating a path and publishing it - Overview
+# Generating a path and publishing it

 This guide covers getting started with the sgtk (Shotgun Toolkit) Python API, which is what our pipeline integrations are built with.